duongdev/resume/content/meta.md

 name: Do Cao Thuong Duong
 website: duong.work
 ---
 Experienced full-stack developer with 4+ years in developing and managing modern web and mobile apps with a demonstrated history of working in the tech start-up space.
-Skilled in ReactJS, React Native, NodeJS and Electron.
+Skilled in React, React Native, Node.js, TypeScript, GraphQL, MongoDB and Electron.